subwiz/rfc-mcp/README.md

 # RFC MCP

-This is a weekend project to create a simple RAG application that stores embeddings of text documents using Qdrant and a Claude MCP.
+This is a weekend project to create a simple RAG application that stores embeddings of text documents using Qdrant, and a MCP server to query this Vector Database, and a MCP client using Claude to interact.

 ## Steps